drpshtiwan/livewire-async-select/docs-src/guide/default-values.md

 />
 ```

-### Method 2: Pass Value Attribute
+### Method 2: Pass Value Attribute (Legacy)

-Pass the default value directly to the component:
+You can still pass the default value directly to the component, though it's not necessary when using `wire:model`:

 ```html
 <livewire:async-select